giovedì 13 gennaio 2011

 It will be a considerable undertaking nonetheless.
 Global consumption of fish, both wild and farm raised, has doubled since 1973, and 90 percent of this increase has come in developing countries.
 (You’ll sometimes hear that Americans are now eating more seafood, but that reflects population growth; per capita consumption has remained stable here for 20 years.)

-United Nations’ Food and Agricultural Organization, is that “the maximum wild-capture fisheries potential from the world’s oceans has probably been reached.”
+The result of this demand for wild fish, according to the United Nations’ Food and Agricultural Organization, is that “the maximum wild-capture fisheries potential from the world’s oceans has probably been reached.”

 One study, in 2006, concluded that if current fishing practices continue, the world’s major commercial stocks will collapse by 2048.